pirate/china-vpn/wp-content/plugins/siteorigin-panels/readme.txt

 I've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 1.4.7 =
+* Fixed size problem in gallery widget.
+* Compatibility fixes with WordPress 3.9.
+* Added checks to prevent total content loss in some situations.

 = 1.4.6 =
 * Widgets are now only run through their update function when modified.